 - Keep things in perspective.
-Most of the time, the consequences are not as dramatic as you imagine.
-Is it the end of the world if your child has a stain on his clothes today?
-If you don’t like playing toy cars with him?
+Most of the time, the situation isn’t as dire as you think.
+Is it the end of the world if your child has a stain on their clothes today?
+If you don’t like playing toy cars with them?
 If you arrived a little late?
 Ask yourself: what does any of this mean in a lifetime?
 This will help you gain some perspective.

 - Enjoy each small moment with your child.
-Your daily routines and rituals are great opportunities to spend quality time with your child (when he tells you about his day at supper, during bath time, or at story time right before bed, etc.).
+Your daily routines and rituals are great opportunities to spend quality time with your child (when they tell you about their day at supper, during bath time, or at story time right before bed, etc.).
 You can also turn everyday tasks into a game, as Claudine does when she asks Thomas and Leah to help her set the table.
-Some other ideas: have your child count the number of cans of food that need to be put on the shelf, sing nursery rhymes while giving him his bath, ask your son to fold the towels while you fold the rest of the laundry, etc.
+Some other ideas: have your child count the number of cans of food that need to be put on the shelf, sing nursery rhymes while giving them their bath, ask your son to fold the towels while you fold the rest of the laundry, etc.

 - Take time for yourself.
-Doing something you enjoy (taking a walk, visiting a friend, playing a sport, etc.) will help you recharge your batteries.
-The stronger you are emotionally, the easier it is not to let yourself be overwhelmed by guilt.
+Doing something you enjoy (taking a walk, visiting a friend, playing a sport, etc.) will help you recharge your batteries and feel more emotionally grounded.